-• Ensuring legal and ethical outcomes that are supported by society.
+- Ensuring legal and ethical outcomes that are supported by society.
 Ethics, respect for the rule of law, fundamental rights, including human rights, privacy and the protection of personal data, as well as responsible research, must be at the heart of security research.
 Citizens and communities should be engaged, for example in assessing the societal impact of security technologies, to improve the quality of results and to build public trust.
 Social sciences and humanities (SSH) and social innovation need to be appropriately integrated into security research.
-The aim is to develop civilian security solutions that are as little intrusive as possible while best respecting freedoms, rights and values.
+The aim is to develop civilian security solutions that are as minimally intrusive as is possible while respecting freedoms, rights and values. - Protecting and empowering disadvantaged and vulnerable groups.
+A range of groups are disproportionately exposed to violence and threats towards their security.
+These include, women, LGBTQI+, ethnic and racial minorities, persons with a migrant background, persons with disabilities, persons living with chronic illnesses, and elderly people and children.

-- Protecting and empowering the vulnerable.
-Some people are more exposed to certain threats towards their security and well-being than others.
-These can be groups suffering from inequalities such as women, LGBTQI and children, who are more often exposed to certain types of violence than the average population.
 People depending on medicine are very vulnerable if supply chains are not secure, whether due to disasters or criminal activities.
 The needs and rights of travellers and migrants must be protected and promoted in border management activities.
-Vulnerable groups are more at risk of falling victims of trafficking in human beings.
-Research under Cluster 3 needs to consider how these groups can be better protected, including on the one hand by analysing the structures that foster violence against these groups and developing measures to tackle violence, and on the other hand by creating knowledge among the vulnerable groups themselves and empowering them to defend themselves. - Improving market uptake of civil security research solutions.
+Vulnerable groups are at a higher risk of falling victim to trafficking in human beings.
+Research under Cluster 3 needs to consider how these groups can be better protected, including by analysing the structures that foster violence against these groups, developing measures to tackle such violence, and by promoting inclusive and empowering approaches that prioritise the needs and the rights of disadvantaged and vulnerable groups. - Improving market uptake of civil security research solutions.
 Despite many success stories of tools and capabilities used by security practitioners originating from EU-funded security research projects, the uptake and deployment of successful research results remains a constant challenge.
 This challenge spans all destinations of Cluster 3.
 This Work Programme: - o continues the Cluster 3 practice of requiring projects to involve security practitioners alongside researchers and industry.
-Such involvement has shown its added value in ensuring that tools, technologies and capabilities are developed for the benefit of end-users and practitioners that can use them in their day-to-day work; - o strengthens this involvement by introducing in many topics a requirement pursuant to which proposals should plan a mid-term deliverable consisting in the assessment, by the practitioners involved in the project, of the project's mid-term outcomes; - o innovation procurement is used under the SSRI destination, this year with the open grounds preparatory work for future Pre-Commercial Procurement (PCP) topic, to bridge the gap between research, innovation and deployment, and in so doing also to strengthen the European market and European civil security industrial base; - o encourages synergies with other EU funding programmes and instruments to enable or facilitate the uptake of the results of research into deployable solutions.
-Further information about this is given below. - o the possibilities and support of security end-users like FRONTEX, EUROPOL, EU-LISA and the EU Drug Agency, for testing and validation of security research results should be used and expanded to the fullest extent.

-o supports projects which can directly or indirectly support public institutions intent on setting up their own innovation processes, which is to be encouraged.
+Such involvement has shown its added value in ensuring that tools, technologies and capabilities are developed for the benefit of and use by end-users and practitioners;

+- o strengthens this involvement by introducing in many topics a requirement that proposals should plan a mid-term deliverable where practitioners involved in the project assess the project's mid-term outcomes; - o innovation procurement is used under the SSRI destination this year with the open grounds preparatory work for future Pre-Commercial Procurement (PCP) topic, to bridge the gap between research, innovation and deployment, and thus strengthen the European market and European civil security industrial base; - o encourages synergies with other EU funding programmes and instruments to enable or facilitate the uptake of the results of research into deployable solutions.
+Further information about this is given below; - o the possibilities and support of security end-users like FRONTEX, EUROPOL, EU-LISA and the EU Drugs Agency, for testing and validation of security research results, should be used and expanded to the fullest extent; - o supports projects which can directly or indirectly support public institutions intent on setting up their own innovation processes, which is to be encouraged; - o encourages a competitive and innovative market, accessible for small and mediumsized enterprises (SMEs).

-Where relevant Cluster 3 will make use of space technology and Earth Observation.
+Where relevant, Cluster 3 will make use of space technology and Earth Observation.